South Euclid, Ohio: Parks and recreation

 There are four city-owned public parks: Quarry (divided by Monticello Boulevard into distinct North and South sections), Victory, Bexley, and Oakwood.

 Quarry has a splash/sprinkle park, Victory sand volleyball courts, and Bexley a swimming pool.
 Quarry, Victory, and Bexley have playground equipment, and all four parks permit picnicking (although grilling facilities only remain at Bexley's pavilion and at Quarry North).
 Quarry and Bexley both have baseball diamonds utilized by the city's public baseball and softball leagues.
 Quarry Park North features a fenced off dog park, where canines can play unleashed, with a separate section for smaller dogs.

 The southern portion of the Euclid Creek reservation of the Cleveland Metroparks is located in South Euclid.
 Nearby, the South Euclid War Memorial lists the names of those who died while serving in wartime.

 South Euclid has partnered with nearby Lyndhurst to form several recreational groups, including clubs for soccer, youth football, youth softball and baseball, and basketball.

 South Euclid ranked 10th out of the 114 largest cities in Ohio in terms of walkability.

 Education

 The South Euclid-Lyndhurst City School District consists of three elementary schools, one upper elementary school, one junior high school and Charles F. Brush High School.
 The city was formerly home to Regina High School from 1954 to 2010.
 The building was purchased by nearby Notre Dame College.
 A small portion of South Euclid is located within the Cleveland Heights-University Heights City School District.

 There is one parochial elementary school, one Catholic college preparatory school, and one college located in South Euclid: St. John's, a Lutheran school located on Mayfield Road which opened in the mid-1850s; and The Lyceum, a Catholic coeducational, college preparatory school offering a classical curriculum for grades seven through twelve.

 Until 2024, South Euclid was also home to Notre Dame College, a Roman Catholic college that was located on Green Road, north of Cedar.
 Notre Dame was established in 1922 as an all-female institution.
 After 79 years, the college became coed in January 2001.
 In addition to their brick and mortar school, Notre Dame College offered online degree programs through the school's online campus.
 The college closed in May 2024.

-The Japanese Language School of Cleveland (JLSC; クリーブランド日本語補習校 Kurīburando Nihongo Hoshūkō), a weekend Japanese supplementary school for Japanese nationals and Japanese Americans, previously held its classes in Regina High School.
+The Japanese Language School of Cleveland (JLSC; クリーブランド日本語補習校 Kurīburando Nihongo Hoshūkō) is a weekend Japanese supplementary school for Japanese nationals and Japanese Americans; it previously held its classes in Regina High School.